 Consider including these eight topics

 Regardless of industry, there are many misconceptions about ergonomics training.
 Some companies think of it as a blue-collar issue and associate ergonomics with strained backs.
 Others picture people in suits wearing wrist braces.
-In truth, it’s all of the above.
-Whether your employees work in an office or on a job site or both, ergonomics addresses the ways that workers use their bodies to fit their job.
+In truth, it’s all of the above and more.
+Whether your employees work in an office, at home, or on a job site, ergonomics addresses the ways that workers use their bodies to fit their job.

 Addressing specific ergonomics topics help to make the job better fit the worker.
 These ergonomics topics might include:

 - Self-audit of employee practices

 - Recognizing symptoms of injury